 Tankard Bitter breaks the drought for me.

-Despite these innovations, the company never succeeded in capturing the imagination and the palates of Victorian drinkers.
+Despite these innovations (and my best creative efforts), the company never succeeded in capturing the imagination and the palates of Victorian drinkers.
 In 1978 Tooths acquired Courage, chiefly to obtain the production capacity offered by the Melbourne brewery.
 It wasn’t long before the Courage brand disappeared from Australian pubs and bottle shops.

 In the 1980s, the beer market changed radically as entrepreneurs like Alan Bond went on brewery-buying sprees.
 Beer drinkers became more open-minded about new brands – a trend that continued as boutique breweries and craft beers became more popular.
 However, as late as 2012 XXXX Gold and Victoria Bitter held a quarter of the beer market between them.